geekodour/old2020blog/content/post/memeandbusicbot.md

 There will be a simple webapp where you can just put links. backend should extract and upload images and videos to my fake google drive storage.

+- should pull all images saved in reddit with `/4chan` or from `/me_irl`
+- Have a upload button to upload current photos

 ### Youtube and Soundcloud
 This is fairly simple, just put the api keys in the server and put out a api endpoint to names of all music.